Collins Street, Melbourne: 19th century

 As laid out by the surveyor Robert Hoddle, it was exactly one mile in length and one and half chains (99 ft) wide.
 The street was named for Lieutenant-Governor David Collins who led a group of settlers in establishing a short-lived settlement at Sorrento on the Mornington Peninsula, south of Melbourne, in the early 19th century.
 He subsequently became the first governor of the colony of Van Diemen's Land, later to become the state of Tasmania.
 At the western end of the street was Batman's Hill, named for the Tasmanian adventurer and grazier John Batman, who built a house at the base in April 1836, where he lived until his death in 1839.

 The first major street improvements were carried out in the mid-1850s, including bluestone curbs and gutters, and the introduction of gas lighting in 1855.
 The first street trees were elms, planted in 1875.
 A cable tram line was laid in 1886 and was operational until 1930 when it was electrified.

 Throughout the late 19th and early 20th centuries, the top end of Collins Street, known as Collins Street East, was dominated by the rooms of medical professionals.
 The prestigious Melbourne Club was a dominant cultural presence after its founding in 1838.
 Collins Street was also the location of Grosvenor Chambers (9 Collins Street) which was Australia's first custom designed studio complex, and was used by many prominent Australian artists.
-With the development of the suburbs, the doctors residences along Collins Street East (now known as the 'Paris End'), which were set back from the street by substantial gardens, the doctors offices were relocated and shopfronts were built in place, including then department store Georges.
+With the development of the suburbs, doctors relocated from their residences, set back from the street by substantial gardens along Collins Street East (now known as the 'Paris End'), and shopfronts were built in place, including then department store Georges.

 20th century

 Around the turn of the 20th century "doing the Block," or walking around in one's finest clothing to be seen, became a pastime for shoppers at the Block Arcade in the retail heart of Collins Street, between Elizabeth and Swanston Streets.

 During the 1950s and 1960s, the street became subject to extensive redevelopment and many historic buildings were demolished by Whelan the Wrecker, despite the efforts of the National Trust and the Save Collins Street group.
-While some examples of boom style architecture survive, the grandest examples were lost to the wrecker's ball.
+While some examples of Boom Style architecture survive, the grandest examples were lost to the wrecker's ball.
 Of the major losses, the most significant were the large Victorian buildings including the Federal Coffee Palace, Colonial Mutual Life building, Robb's buildings, Queen Victoria Buildings, City of Melbourne Bank, Scott's Hotel, Melbourne Mansions and APA building.
 Many of the buildings destroyed in this era were documented by architectural photographer Mark Strizic and can be found in the archives of the State Library of Victoria.

 One of the most popular public art statues in Melbourne, Larry La Trobe created by artist Pamela Irving, faces Collins Street from the northern end of Melbourne City Square.